 3. Integrate high-speed exercise training and sports-specific training.

-Surgery may be needed if there are symptomatic tendon avulsion, where a hamstring tendon tears of a piece of the bone at one of its attachments.
-In a review by Ernlund and Vieira, such an injury prevents athletes from returning to compete, and the results of surgery and conservative treatments are mixed.
+Surgery may be needed if there is symptomatic tendon avulsion, which is a hamstring tendon tearing off a piece of the bone at one of its attachments.
+Such an injury prevents athletes from returning to compete, and the results of surgery and conservative treatments are mixed.

-In fact, sciatica and weakness of the hip extensors may develop due to nerve problems associated with delayed surgery, including the nerves in the back of the thigh (posterior femoral cutaneous nerves, lower gluteal nerve).
+In fact, sciatica and weakness of the hip extensors may develop due to nerve problems associated with delayed surgery, including the nerves in the back of the thigh, such as the posterior femoral cutaneous nerves and the lower gluteal nerve).

-As with most treatments, surgical or otherwise, consult with your physician or another qualified medical professional for your best course of action for your hamstring strain and similar leg injuries.
+As with most treatments, surgical or otherwise, consult with your physician or another qualified medical professional.
 Do not substitute this article for medical advice.

 Hamstring exercises

 Exercise has been shown to minimize the effects of scar tissue formation and injury recurrence, such as strengthening and stretching programs.
-Both concentric exercises (shortening of muscle fibers under resistance) and eccentric exercises (lengthening of muscle fibers under resistance) can improve recovery, as well as open-chain exercises (where your body is in a fixed position and your limbs are free to move) like a hamstring curl on a machine.
-While some research favors eccentric strength training over concentric training to improve hamstring strength and function as well as minimizing re-injuries, the evidence is still quite mixed.
+Both concentric exercises (shortening of muscle fibers under resistance) and eccentric exercises (lengthening of muscle fibers under resistance) can improve recovery, as well as open-chain exercises—where your body is in a fixed position and your limbs are free to move—like a hamstring curl on a machine.

-Several trials have found that eccentric training is superior to concentric training for muscle power and general muscle strength.
-One 2008 systematic review of seven studies found that there is limited evidence that eccentric training should be the primary and secondary preventive treatment for hamstring strains because of several study limitations.
-These include lack of control groups, eccentric training not studied in isolation, and small sample sizes.
+While several individual trials have found that eccentric training is better than concentric training for muscle power and general muscle strength, one 2008 systematic review of seven studies found that there is limited evidence that this is true.
+Because of study limitations, such as lack of control groups, eccentric training not studied in isolation, and small sample sizes, the individual trials may likely have false positives.

-Another systematic review in 2020 from Brussels, Belgium, that examined the biceps femoris found similar results, given that there is “limited to moderate evidence” that eccentric strength training can increase muscle fascicle length.
+Another systematic review in 2020 that examined the biceps femoris found similar results, given that there is “limited to moderate evidence” that eccentric strength training can increase muscle fascicle length.
 There was also conflicting evidence that eccentric training is better than concentric training for general strength development.

 One exercise researcher from the University of Calgary in Canada argued that hamstring injuries may “have nothing to do with eccentric loading and mechanics of the muscles in sprint running.”
 Dr. Walter Herzog proposed other factors that might influence a hamstring strain, such as a “loss of motor control” or a “lack of focus when sprinting.”
 These factors are also psychosocial in nature, so they should be included when considering treatment for hamstring strains.